YashGolechha/atom/README.md

 Download the latest [AtomSetup.exe installer](https://github.com/atom/atom/releases/latest).

-Atom will automatically update when a new release is available.
+Atom will automatically update when a new release is available :)

 You can also download an `atom-windows.zip` file from the [releases page](https://github.com/atom/atom/releases/latest).
 The `.zip` version will not automatically update.